BabylonJS/Documentation/content/How_To/mesh/Ribbon_Tutorial.md

 }
 ```

-Showing the path: <Playground id="#F6JW5W#12" title="Showing Ribbon Path" description="Simple example of showing ribbon path." image=""/>
+Showing the path: <Playground id="#F6JW5W#12" title="Showing Ribbon Path" description="Simple example of showing ribbon path."/>

 The ribbon is formed by joining each point on the path to a later point where one exists.
 The *offset* property governs how many points ahead the current point with be joined to.
 The triangular facets for the mesh are formed from the current point, the next point and the offset point.

 For point *p* and offset *f* the triangle is *p*, *p + 1*, *p + f*, provided of course that *p + f &lt; number of points in the path array*

 Create the ribbon with a variety of offsets and show in wireframe
-default offset, half the path length (60 / 2 = 30): <Playground id="#F6JW5W#13" title="Create a Ribbon Example 1" description="Simple example of creating a ribbon with varying properties." image=""/>
+default offset, half the path length (60 / 2 = 30): <Playground id="#F6JW5W#13" title="Create a Ribbon Example 1" description="Simple example of creating a ribbon with varying properties."/>
-offset 10: <Playground id="#F6JW5W#14" title="Create a Ribbon Example 2" description="Simple example of creating a ribbon with varying properties." image=""/>
+offset 10: <Playground id="#F6JW5W#14" title="Create a Ribbon Example 2" description="Simple example of creating a ribbon with varying properties."/>
-offset 5: <Playground id="#F6JW5W#15" title="Create a Ribbon Example 3" description="Simple example of creating a ribbon with varying properties." image=""/>
+offset 5: <Playground id="#F6JW5W#15" title="Create a Ribbon Example 3" description="Simple example of creating a ribbon with varying properties."/>
-offset 20: <Playground id="#F6JW5W#16" title="Create a Ribbon Example 4" description="Simple example of creating a ribbon with varying properties." image=""/>
+offset 20: <Playground id="#F6JW5W#16" title="Create a Ribbon Example 4" description="Simple example of creating a ribbon with varying properties."/>

-So playing with _offset_, _closeArray_, or other parameters, you can easily get volumes, even with a single path: <Playground id="#F6JW5W#17" title="Create a Ribbon Example 5" description="Simple example of creating a ribbon with varying properties." image=""/>
+So playing with _offset_, _closeArray_, or other parameters, you can easily get volumes, even with a single path: <Playground id="#F6JW5W#17" title="Create a Ribbon Example 5" description="Simple example of creating a ribbon with varying properties."/>

 ## Length of Paths
 It's not mandatory that all the ribbon paths have the same length, but it is not recommended.
 The best way to emulate different lengths for some parts of your mesh is then to simply use many ribbons.

-In this example: <Playground id="#88AZQ#16" title="Create a Ribbon With Path Lengths" description="Simple example of creating a ribbon using path lengths." image=""/>
+In this example: <Playground id="#88AZQ#16" title="Create a Ribbon With Path Lengths" description="Simple example of creating a ribbon using path lengths."/>
 _path2_ and _path3_ are longer than _path1_ and _path4_.

 As you can see, the final ribbon adjusts to different lengths.
 The rule is they all start from first path points and each intermediate ribbon then stops at first of its both constituting paths end.
-However, while you can add color using a material, as done here: <Playground id="#88AZQ#17" title="Create a Colored Ribbon" description="Simple example of creating a colred ribbon." image=""/>
+However, while you can add color using a material, as done here: <Playground id="#88AZQ#17" title="Create a Colored Ribbon" description="Simple example of creating a colred ribbon."/>

 There is no incidence on light reflection for ribbon with different length paths.
 Therefore you **can't add a texture**  to a ribbon constructed with different length paths.